Market Position Statement Purpose

 Sutton commissions care and support for those individuals assessed as having an eligible need under the Care Act 2014.
 These individuals may be older people or adults with physical disabilities or sensory impairments, mental health needs, learning disabilities or autism or be younger adults.

-The interactive map provides an overview of accommodation based care services and community services within Sutton.
+The interactive map provides an overview of bed based care services and community services within Sutton.

 How We Purchase Services

-How We Buy Accommodation Based Care Services in Sutton
+How We Buy Bed Based Care Services in Sutton

 Social Care provides a unique commissioning challenge as good practice not only focuses on commercial processes and efficiency gains but also on the individuals that Social Care services will support.
 This personalised approach can sometimes seem at odds with the pressing need to balance the books.
 However our strategy shows that efficiency gains and a personalised approach are not mutually exclusive.
 We do this through five themes: